Our E-Business (Information Systems) MSc combines business strategies, leading technology, entrepreneurship and organisational behaviour.

 On this course you will study within two world-class schools at Newcastle University.
-Newcastle University Business School deliver the course in conjunction with the School of Computing Science, which is the number one school in the UK for research impact in society as listed by the British government.
+Newcastle University Business School deliver the course in conjunction with the School of Computing, which is the number one school in the UK for research impact in society as listed by the British government.

 The e-business revolution would not exist without the never-ending research, development and application of innovative information and communication technologies.
 For example:

 - marketing managers would struggle to design promotional campaigns without business intelligence applications based on data warehouses and online analytical processing (OLAP) technologies